The symplectic geometry of the three-body problem: Historical remarks

 It was from this conjecture that one of the cornerstones of the modern methods of symplectic geometry was introduced; namely, Floer theory.
 Together with the introduction of holomorphic curves due to Gromov in 1985 \cite{Gro85}, these two developments form the building bricks of the symplectician's toolkit and daily musings.

-The approach of Floer to the Arnold conjecture is again based on the ideas of Morse theory.
+The approach of Floer to the Arnold conjecture \cite{F86,F88a,F88b,F89a,F89b,F89c} is again based on the ideas of Morse theory.
 Indeed, one can view Hamiltonian orbits as the critical points of a suitable action functional on the loop space, in such a way that flow-lines correspond to cylinders satisfying an elliptic PDE (the Floer equation).
 One defines a differential which counts these solutions, and the resulting homology theory is actually isomorphic to the Morse homology of the underlying manifold, so that the Arnold conjecture follows.
-Floer proved it under some technical assumptions, i.e.\ symplectic asphericity, and the symplectic Calabi-Yau condition; these have been lifted after work of several authors (Fukaya, Ono, Liu, Tian, Hofer, Salamon...), at least for the case of rational coefficients.
-The technical details are very difficult (needing the introduction of virtual techniques) and have been subject of heated debate.
-Lifting the result to integer coefficients is subject of ongoing efforts, most notably due to Abouzaid.
+Floer proved it under some technical assumptions, i.e.\ symplectic asphericity, and the symplectic Calabi--Yau condition; these have been lifted after work of several authors (Ono \cite{O95}, Hofer--Salamon \cite{HS95}, Liu--Tian \cite{LT98}, Fukaya--Ono \cite{FO99},...), at least for the case of rational coefficients.
+The technical details are very difficult, needing the introduction of virtual techniques.
+While Abouzaid--Blumberg \cite{AB21}, amongst other results, prove the Arnold conjecture with coefficients on every finite field by appealing to stable homotopy theory, very recent work of Bai--Xu derived the Arnold conjecture over the integers, by building global Kuranishi charts on the moduli spaces of Floer solutions.